 The Gamma Ray Rock Pants are a good overall choice when it comes to rounding out your climbing gear.
 They are fairly comfortable, and although we would certainly have liked to see stronger zippers and seams, overall these climbing pants easily belong within the top ten.

-Criteria Used For The Evaluation
+Criteria Used for Evaluation

 Let’s face it; chances are you’re going to put your pants for climbing – even the best ones – through the wringer each and every time you use them.
 It’s just the nature of climbing.
-Therefore, having a pair of pants that is not only strong and tough, but also flexible enough to withstand the onslaught is important.
+Therefore, having a pair of pants that is not only strong and tough but also flexible enough to withstand the onslaught is important.

-By their very nature, a quality pair of pants for climbing is designed not only to allow for a great range of motion, but to also withstand the possibilities of tears, scrapes, hang ups and holes that are always a possibility while climbing.
-So it’s important to look for pants that are tear resistant, have quality seams, and fabric that is good at adapting to whatever you choose to throw at it.
+By their very nature, a quality pair of pants for climbing is designed not only to allow for a great range of motion but to also withstand the possibilities of tears, scrapes, hang-ups, and holes that are always a possibility while climbing.
+So it’s important to look for pants that are tear-resistant, have quality seams, and fabric that is good at adapting to whatever you choose to throw at it.

 When you’re climbing, the last thing you need to be worrying about is being restricted by your clothing.
 After all, being able to stretch your leg to reach the next crack or foothold can mean the difference between a successful climb and your belay partner lowering you down to the ground.

 There are really two different ways that you can make sure that your pants for climbing allow the range of motion that you need for a successful climb.
-The first is to use material that is designed to stretch and move with you as you climb.
+The first is to use a material that is designed to stretch and move with you as you climb.
 For this reason, many climbers choose pants like yoga pants or “stretchy pants” as their climbing choices.
 While they may not be as durable as true climbing pants should be, they are a place to start.

 The other factor to consider when thinking about the range of motion is the “bagginess” of the pants, or how loose they fit overall.
-Often pants for climbing that offer more room for your legs also allow your legs to stretch out, twist, and turn in the ways that they need to do so to get the job done.
+Often pants for climbing that offer more room for your legs also allow your legs to stretch out, twist and turn in the ways that they need to do so to get the job done.
 While some people prefer to have climbing pants that are a little more form-fitting, most prefer a little breathing room, especially in the groin area.

-And finally, how the pants fit can influence not only their overall comfort, but also how they perform.
+And finally, how the pants fit can influence not only their overall comfort but also how they perform.
 Remember, you’ll want a wide range of movement in the pant legs, including the groin, thigh, and calf area.
 Therefore, having pants that can easily stretch and are relatively loose fitting is important.
 The two areas where you don’t want your pants to fit loosely are at the waist and at the cuff.
 The waist needs to fit comfortably snug so that it doesn’t interfere with your harness or equipment.
 The cuffs need to fit close against your legs so that when you look down your legs for the next foothold – and you will do that sooner or later – you’ll be able to see what you’re doing.

+Anyone can start climbing, provided that they take things slow and have good equipment.
+The type of pants for climbing you choose is important as well.
 The trick is to be comfortable as you climb.
 If you’re a bigger person, a pair of pants that provide a bit more room in the seat and upper thigh area will help keep you comfortable and able to focus on the task at hand.
 If you have a thinner build, something that allows for a bit more flexibility may be a better choice.
 Of course, matching the pants with your body type also depends on personal preference.

 Climbing is a sport that you can enjoy all year round.
-Whether you enjoy going to an indoor wall, or scaling a rock face, there is literally somewhere to climb all year round.
+Whether you enjoy going to an indoor wall or scaling a rock face, there is literally somewhere to climb all year round.
 However, depending on when you decide to conquer that pitch, your clothing choices, and the choice of pants for climbing may change.